What is Financial Planning and Analysis (FP&A)?

-To see if an FP&A career is right for you, explore our interactive Career Map.
+To see if a financial planning and analysis career is right for you, explore our Interactive Career Map.

 People who excel at the work of analyzing corporate finances and accurately identifying what financial moves a company should make in order to be optimally successful in an ever-changing marketplace are well paid for their skills.

 Entry-level junior analysts command annual salaries in the neighborhood of $50k.
-Senior analysts can see a salary up to $100k, usually combined with potential bonuses of 10-15%.
-A financial planning and analysis manager or director, and the chief financial officer (CFO) at a major, multi-national company typically rake in somewhere between six and seven figures in salary, supplemented with sizable performance bonuses.
+Senior analysts can see a salary of up to $100k, usually combined with potential bonuses of 10-15%.
+A financial planning and analysis manager or director, and the Chief Financial Officer (CFO) at a major, multi-national company typically make somewhere between six and seven figures in salary, supplemented with sizable performance bonuses.

 Compensation in the financial analysis field varies substantially between different industries and companies.
 Obviously, larger companies with larger profits can afford to pay more than a smaller company whose total net profit might not even reach seven figures.